akshayrkapadia/CTF/README.md

 # Capture The Flag (CTF)
-My notes for each CTF challenge I complete on TryHackMe.com, HackTheBox.com, & PicoCTF.org
+My notes for each CTF challenge I complete.

 ## Offense